jjburton/cgmTools/Red9/packages/pydub/README.markdown

 encapsulated data.

-When no codec is specified exporting to `ogg` will _default_ to using `vorbis` as a convinence.
+When no codec is specified exporting to `ogg` will _default_ to using `vorbis` as a convenience.
 That is:

 ```python
 from pydub import AudioSegment